-Multi-strategy funds also remain a core focus of ours as we believe they can supply additional sources of uncorrelated returns and help dampen portfolio volatility in an environment where interest rates are expected to remain persistently elevated.
+Multi-strategy funds posted muted returns, reflecting the mixed performance across the underlying strategies.
+Multi-strategy remains a core focus of ours as we believe they can supply additional sources of uncorrelated returns and help dampen portfolio volatility in an environment where interest rates are expected to remain persistently elevated.